 Presenters at PHM 2018 are considered attendees and are expected to pay their town travel expenses to and from Atlanta and conference registration fees as noted in the Registration section.
 Presenters are not required to attend the days they are not speaking.

-The standard set up for each presenting room is: LCD projector, screen power connection for laptop (presenters are required to bring their own laptop) and 2 lavaliere microphones.
+The standard set up for each presenting room is: laptop, LCD projector, screen power connection for laptop and 2 lavaliere microphones.
 Additional AV requests may be submitted via this AV Needs Form and are subject to review and approval by PHM staff.

 Click here to submit the PHM 2018 Presenter AV Needs Form.